rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 enough, can you clarify if this still doesn't make sense? /Carol -->

 The at operator, `@`, lets us create a variable that holds a value at the same time we’re testing that value to see if it matches a pattern.
-Listing 18-32 shows an example where we want to test that a `Message::Hello` `id` field is within the range `3...7` but also be able to bind the value to the variable `id_variable` so that we can use it in the code associated with the arm.
+[Listing 18-32][Listing-18-32] shows an example where we want to test that a `Message::Hello` `id` field is within the range `3...7` but also be able to bind the value to the variable `id_variable` so that we can use it in the code associated with the arm.
 We